gumdropsteve/facebook/README.md

   Only been doing this for a few days and have absolutely no idea how to get around it.

-  Sending the 'Esc' key MIGHT work,

-  Other ideas include having a (x, y) coordinated click
+  Sending the 'Esc' key MIGHT work, Other ideas include having a (x, y) coordinated click

 Please share all modifications or solutions.
 Use at your own risk.
+Thanks.